Image SEO Roadmap. . .

 Image Optimization SEO – The Basics

-So what is image seo?
-Simply put it’s optimizing your images which improves page loading speed and overall user experience, which positively impact your SEO.
-This leads to higher rankings and more traffic to your website.
+So what is image SEO?
+Simply put it’s optimizing your images which improves page loading speed and overall user experience, which positively impacts your SEO.
+This help to achieve to higher rankings and more traffic to your website.

 SEO Image Size: Why It Matters